DSchndr/Vestel_mb62_gpio/README.md

 # How to compile?

-Get `Codesourcery mips 4.3-51` compiler and extract it in `cross` then run the build script, `a.out` is the binary that runs on the tv
+Get the `Codesourcery mips 4.3-51` compiler and extract it in `cross` then run the build script, `a.out` is the binary that runs on the tv

 # All nice, how do I change the theme colors tho?